adamgillessen/monopoly/README.md

 ## Todos:
 1. Update the games cross browser compatability.
 CSS currently renders different in several browsers.
 1. Add graceful disconection of players to server.
-1. Add player loss stuff to client
 1. Add mortgaging property to client and server
-1. Add unit tests for house building to server
 1. Add Jail turn functionality to Client